bakfile/bak/README.md

 ## Installation and Requirements

+**NOTE:** This repository's default branch has been changed to `unstable` for development.
+For general use, I advise installing the `master` branch.
+This will be easier when I get around to proper packaging.

 Requires Python3.6 or higher, presumably.
 Python3.5 has been EOL for 3 months, as of this writing, so if your distro is pegged to it... ouch.

 ### Installation